janse180/dynamiccluster/deploy.md

 ## Cluster specific variables

-Dynamic cluster supports Torque and SGE. _type_ defines which one to use.
+Dynamic cluster supports Torque and SGE. _type_ defines which cluster to use.

     cluster:
       type: torque